 - Once thawed, you can reheat the applesauce on the stovetop or in the microwave for serving.

 - 8 large apples, peeled, cored and cut into 1 inch cubes

 - 1 teaspoon cinnamon

 - 1 tablespoon lemon juice

-Add the apples, cider, granulated sugar, brown sugar, cinnamon and lemon juice to the pan.
+Place apples, cider, granulated sugar, brown sugar, cinnamon and lemon juice into the pan.
 Stir to combine everything well.

-Turn the heat to the high setting and bring the mixture to a boil.
+Turn the heat to the medium-high heat setting and bring the mixture to a boil.
 Once it reaches that point, lower the setting to medium low and let the applesauce simmer, uncovered for 15-20 minutes, stirring occasionally until the apples are soft.

-If you have an emulsifier or hand held electric beater, you can smooth out the apple sauce in the pan while it is still warm.
+If you have an immersion blender, hand held electric beater or potato masher you can smooth out the apple sauce in the pan while it is still warm.

-You can also let the applesauce cool and place it into a blender or food processor and process until smooth.
+You can also let the applesauce cool and place it into a blender, food processor or food mill and process until smooth.

-This could also be done by hand using a whisk.
+This could also be done by hand using a whisk or wooden spoon.